-- account, following the tips at right. - 2.
-Delete any unwanted Tweets that may have been sent without your permission. - in from them one-by-one. - the account is not yours, click the "Delete my phone" link at the bottom of the page. - page. - and email the ticket number to hacked@twitter.com.
+- 1. Immediately change your Twitter password and the password on the email associated with the account, following the tips at right. - 2.
+Delete any unwanted Tweets that may have been sent without your permission. - 3.
+Go to the Applications tab of your account settings and revoke access to any apps you don't recognize.
+To be absolutely sure, revoke them all and reauthorize known apps and devices by logging in from them one-by-one. - 4.
+You should also check the Mobile tab of your account settings.
+If the phone number associated with the account is not yours, click the "Delete my phone" link at the bottom of the page. - 5.
+Remind anyone with authorized access to your account to follow the precautions outlined on this page. - 6.
+If you can't access your account, file a support ticket at https://support.twitter.com/forms/hacked and email the ticket number to hacked@twitter.com.